Blooym/xlm/README.md

 > [!IMPORTANT]
 > While I personally use this tool daily without issue, you may run into problems that I have not.
 Please report any issues you experience on the issues tab.

 An alternative method for launching XIVLauncher.Core on Linux, primarily built to avoid the pitfalls of using Flatpak XIVLauncher & Steam together.
-It allows for launching standalone or via a steam compatibility tool while providing nice features like launcher auto-updates (and steam overlay support!)
+It allows for launching standalone (e.g embedded in XIVLauncher packages to provide an easy autoupdater) or via a steam compatibility tool while providing nice features like launcher auto-updates (and steam overlay support!).

-## Setup
+## Setup (Steam compatibility tool)

-Auto installers for the steam compatibility tool part of XLM are provided for the `Steam Deck`, `Flatpak`, `Snap` and `Native` versions of Steam.
-For any other use-case you will need to manually download the XLM binary from the [GitHub Releases Page](https://github.com/Blooym/xlm/releases/latest).
-Regardless of where you install XLM from it will always be kept up to date automatically.
+Auto installers for the Steam compatibility tool part of XLM are provided for the `Steam Deck`, `Flatpak`, `Snap` and `Native` versions of Steam.
+For any other type of setup you may need to manually download the XLM binary from the [GitHub Releases Page](https://github.com/Blooym/xlm/releases/latest).
+Regardless of how you install XLM from it will always be kept up to date automatically.

 ### Installers